matheusamazonas/matheusamazonas.github.io/portfolio/corpus.md

   Role: Game Developer
   Duration: The product is on the market, but it's under continous development.
 I started working on it on February 2019.
   Team size: 6
-  Platform: PicoVR and Cardboard for the headset.
+  Platform: PicoVR and Meta Quest for the headset.
 Android and iOS for the dashboard.
   Engine/Language: Unity/C#
   Website: [Corpus VR](https://www.corpusvr.com)
 </details>